aidamian/mcp-workshop/README.md

 - `mcp_version/server.py` reuses the `StockDataProvider` but registers tools on `fastmcp` from the official `mcp` package, serving over stdio.
 - `mcp_version/client.py` launches the MCP server in-process, establishes an MCP session using `StdioServerParameters`/`stdio_client`, and keeps the same routing logic and terminal UX.
 - Any external MCP-aware client (for example, IDE integrations or agent frameworks) can connect to `mcp_version/server.py` directly.

+### Course Variant (`course_version/`)

+- `course_version/server.py` is another FastMCP server that uses the same CSV/yfinance data flow and colour-coded logging as the other builds.
+- `course_version/client.py` demonstrates tool routing with Google Gemini (`gemini-2.0-flash-001`) instead of Deepseek.
+It fetches the tool list from the server, asks Gemini to pick a tool plus arguments, and then executes the call over MCP stdio.
+- Run this variant from inside the `course_version/` directory (or adjust the `cwd` in the client) so the client can spawn `server.py` correctly.
+Set `GEMINI_API_KEY` in your `.env` before starting the REPL.

 ## Getting Started